n43ee7/Jetson-Afterburners/README.md

 _Please review each induvidual script in this repository before executing them if you are on any other kernel or a new board._

-Credits to __Jetsonhacks.com__ for majority of configuration scripts.
+Credits to __Jetsonhacks.com__ for some of the configuration scripts.